 Should I Hire an Attorney After a Car Accident?

 If you recently suffered injuries and other losses from a car accident that you believe occurred due to the negligence of another driver, it is wise to consult a San Diego car accidents attorney as soon as possible.
 You may be able to recover some of your losses with an insurance claim, but there is no guarantee that the at-fault driver’s policy will have enough coverage to fully compensate your losses.
-An experienced attorney is your best resource if you are unsure of your options for securing compensation after a car accident.
+An experienced auto accident attorney is your best resource if you are unsure of your options for securing compensation after a car accident.

 Your attorney can review the police report from your accident to help you determine fault for the incident.
 California upholds a pure comparative negligence statute, so if you think you may be partially at fault for the incident, you can still recover damages.
 The pure comparative negligence law in California requires that a partially at-fault plaintiff loses a percentage of their case award equivalent to their percentage of fault.
 For example, if a judge determines you to be 10% at fault for a car accident and you are claiming $100,000 in damages, you will lose 10% of your case award to reflect your comparative negligence.
 As a result, you would still receive $90,000 in compensation for your losses.